UniversalDevicesInc/pgc-python-interface/README.md

 ```
 {
-    publicPort: port
+    publicPort: <port>
     publicIp: "<ip>"
 }
 ```

 This will allow you to do whatever is necessary INBOUND to your instance.
+The port you will listen on with your NodeServer is always port 3000 the port you are provided is the public port that translates to port 3000 on your instance.